Open Evenings and Open Days

 Would you like to find out more about nuclear fusion, and the research that goes on at Culham to bring the Sun to Earth?
 Well now you can do it from wherever you are with our online talks.

-We are hosting weekly webinars, every Wednesday at 1.30pm, via Zoom.
+We are hosting webinars on Wednesdays at 1.30pm UK time, via Zoom.
 Previous webinar topics have included ‘The Path to Fusion Energy’, the career journey of a fusion engineer, and ‘The History of Fusion Research and Culham’.

 Each webinar is 45 minutes, which includes a presentation followed by a live Q&A, so you can ask those burning questions you’ve always wanted to know the answers to!

-You can tune into these weekly webinars through a unique Zoom link posted on our social media pages.
-The links change each week, so be sure to follow us on the platforms listed below, where you can also find out more details about what’s coming up next, and who will be speaking: Facebook, Twitter, LinkedIn and if you can’t tune in live, you can find recordings of all our webinars on our YouTube channel.
+You can tune into these webinars through a unique Zoom link posted on our social media pages.
+The links change for each event, so be sure to follow us on the platforms listed below, where you can also find out more details about what’s coming up next, and who will be speaking: Facebook, Twitter, LinkedIn and if you can’t tune in live, you can find recordings of all our webinars on our YouTube channel.

 School, College and University visits

 We offer educational outreach visits to our site where students can come and learn about fusion energy, alongside all our research developing fusion as a sustainable power source.
 These visits consist of an introductory talk exploring the basics of nuclear fusion and an overview of UKAEA’s research areas, followed by a tour of our fusion facilities witnessing cutting-edge science and engineering up-close.
 All visits are tailored to groups’ background knowledge.